ForceTower/Compiladores-2016.1/README.md

 Folders are going to be created to save the output files.

-* A syntax analysis will only occur when there is no such lexical error.
+* A syntax analysis will only occur when there is no lexical error.
 * A semanthic analysis will only occur if the syntax finishes with no errors